The running and double running stitches are used very often in Blackwork embroidery.

 Here is a simple journey.
 You begin at the dot and go in the direction of A shown in Red being your stitch on top of your fabric and Blue being the stitch on the underneath of the fabric.
 Go all the way around to the dot where you end underneath the fabric.
 Come up at the dot and go back in the opposite direction.
 You will end up back at the dot.
 Your front and back should look the same.

-I was so excited to show this to Ryan.
-She said it looked very vintage and she liked it, but that I made it harder than it should have been.
-Ryan suggests you stitch the outside of the pumpkin first and then do the inner lines individually.
+A suggested method of stitching is to create a journey around the the outside of the pumpkin, making each interior line a side journey of the outer line.
 You can do that using the chart and beginning at Point A stitching all the way around back to Point A and then reverse to create a solid outer line.
 Then stitch the line at Point C down and back up.
 Do the left line at Point E and then the right line at Point E. Finish with the line at Point G.

 If this is a technique you would like to learn more about, Nordic Needle has several great resources for Blackwork, both reversible and patterned.